iamleehom/ios-iap-verification-php/README.md

 This PHP Class is help you to verification your Apple IAP receipt-data if your server is developed by PHP.

-I have fix the composer bug in version 1.0.5, hope you enjoy it!
 ## Usage(English)

 Create an Demo.php file with the following contents: